Review: Psycho II is a forgotten movie but it really shouldn't be

 My Thoughts

-As I mentioned above, this movie deserves way more love, and when I recently re-watched it, my opinion grew stronger, it's just a brilliant film!
+As I mentioned above, this movie deserves way more love and attention, and when I recently re-watched it, my opinion grew stronger, it's just a brilliant film!

 It's a movie that stands on his own two feet, and it is amazing the amount of people I speak to who have seen and loved the first movie, but not watched the excellent sequel.